jetskiiiiiii/iuc-intern-portal/README.md

     - set password that users can use to login
     - if users try to login without being invited, tell them to send email to iuc intern email
 - delete /private
+- error handling for passwords
+- /setaccountinfo should update if info exists, not insert